Gabby Petito’s family files claim alleging police failed her

 The notice of claim contends police in the tourist town of Moab missed signs that Petito was the victim of domestic violence at the hands of Brian Laundrie on Aug.
 12, 2021.
 The officers ultimately allowed the couple to leave after requiring them to spend a night apart.

-Police body camera video from that day showing Petito, 22, visibly upset was widely viewed as the investigation unfolded and raised questions about whether a different police response could have prevented her death.
+Police body cam video widely viewed as the investigation unfolded last year showed Petito, 22, visibly and raised questions about whether a different police response could have prevented her death.
+Appearing by video at a news conference to announce the claim, Petito’s mother, Nicole Schmidt, said “watching it is very painful.”

-“If the officers had been properly trained and followed the law, Gabby would still be alive today,” said attorney James McConkie in a statement announcing the filing of the notice of claim.
+“I wanted to jump through the screen and rescue her,” Schmidt said.

 Notices of claims are required before people can sue government entities and the family’s claim said that the lawsuit will seek $50 million in damages.
+Moab officials have 60 days to respond before the family can file a lawsuit based on the claim.

+The family’s lawyer, James McConkie, told reporters in Salt Lake City that “the officers fail to recognize the serious danger that she was in, and failed to investigate fully and properly.

+He added: “They did not have the training that they needed to recognize the clear signs that were evident that morning, that Gabby was a victim and that she was in serious need of immediate help.”

 Moab officials did not immediately respond to phone and email messages Monday seeking comment about the claim.